Blog Posts in October 2022

 A few months ago, Urs Baumann created NetTowel, a very nice CLI wrapper around several popular libraries, including Jinja2, TTP, NetMiko and netaddr.
 Although it seems he got busy with other things in recent months, and the development stalled a bit, the tool is definitely worth exploring.

-I’m often getting questions along the lines of “I’m using GNS3.
-Could I replace it with netlab?"
+I’m often getting questions like “I’m using GNS3.
+Could I replace it with netlab?”

 You need a set of functions to build a network lab:

-- Virtualization environment (netlab supports VirtualBox, libvirt, Docker, Podman)
+- Virtualization environment (netlab supports VirtualBox, libvirt, Docker, and Podman)

 - An orchestration tool/system that will deploy network device images in such an environment (netlab supports Vagrant and containerlab)